nvie/decoders/docs/index.md

 ## Motivation

-In a fully type-checked app, data coming in from the outside world can be dynamic and should not be trusted without validation.
-Therefore, it's a good practice to validate your expectations right at your program's boundaries.
+Data entering your application from the outside world should not be trusted without validation and often is of the `any` type, effectively disabling your type checker around input values.
+It's an industry good practice to validate your expectations right at your program's boundaries.
 This has two benefits: (1) your inputs are getting validated, and (2) you can now statically know for sure the shape of the incoming data.

-Decoders help solve both of these problems.
+Decoders help solve both of these problems at once.

 ## The core idea